Worod44/First-Task/README.md

 And then install it on the Linux system.
 I will show the steps to install it with pictures:

+After downloading Ubuntu, we will open the terminal and write the commands to download **ROS Noetic**

 ## 3-ROS Noetic installation
 After installing and configuring Ubuntu, I will download the Rose Noetic on it [ROS Noetic link](http://wiki.ros.org/noetic/Installation/Ubuntu)